xsampedro/quantum3_docs/output/realtime/lobby-and-matchmaking/userids-and-friends.md

 ### Unique UserIDs

-Generally, UserIDs are not intended to be displayed.
+Unlike usernames, displaynames or nicknames, the UserIDs are not intended to be shown.
+They are often not very readable or memorable.

-Unlike usernames, displaynames or nicknames.

-A UserID does not have to be human-readable or very human-friendly.

-So you could, for instance, use a [GUID](http://guid.one/guid) as a UserID.
+It is not uncommon to use a [GUID](http://guid.one/guid) as a UserID.

 The advantages of keeping a unique UserID per player: